 The morning is uneventful, and at noon they stop for a short rest and a small drink—it's becoming very warm now thanks to a cloudless sky.

 During the afternoon, they find an old peddler sitting on the side of the road—he's suffering from some mild heatstroke.
-Chansi offers him some water—the peddler gratefully gives them a freshly caught rabbit in exchange—and they continue on.
+Chansi offers him some water, and the peddler gratefully gives them a freshly caught rabbit in exchange.
+They continue on.

-As dusk settles, they set up camp for the night.
-Clanda prepares a few Alarm spells around the perimeter, Chansi cooks the rabbit meat for everyone to eat, and Valiant checks their progress on his map.
-Everything seems on track.
+As dusk settles, the adventurers set up camp for the night.
+Clanda is on lookout, so she casts a few Alarm spells around the camp's perimeter.
+Chansi cooks the peddler's rabbit meat for everyone to eat, while Valiant checks their progress on his map—everything seems on track, thankfully.

 Tomorrow they might have to think about foraging for fresh water to top up their supplies—especially if it's as warm as today was.